Bahari95/pyrefiga/README.md

     Improvements to solver stability and adaptive mesh refinement

     Extended support for visualization and performance diagnostics

-## License

-This project is licensed under the [GNU GPL v3.0](LICENSE), as it includes and modifies code from the original [simplines](https://github.com/ratnania/simplines) library.

-© 2025 Mustapha Bahari.
-See the LICENSE file for more details.

 ## Clone the Repository

 ```bash